nens/geoserverlib/README.rst

 Introduction
 ------------

-    Geoserverlib is a `GeoServer`_ python client for creating, updating, and deleting workspaces, data stores, feature types, layers and styles on geoservers.
+Geoserverlib is a `GeoServer`_ Python client for creating, updating, and deleting workspaces, data stores, feature types, layers and styles on geoservers.

 Usage
 -----